he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Strand Strider.md

 **Anadi:**

-A reclusive people from Garund who resemble spiders and can assume [[Dwarf]] forms.
+A reclusive people from Garund who resemble spiders and can assume [[DATABASE/ancestry/Dwarf|human]] forms.